MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/engineering-versions-product-category.md

 An engineering product category provides a basis for creating a specific engineering product.
 Each category establishes a set of default values and policies.
 Therefore, when you create an engineering product, you first select the category to create it from.

 Note that a new category hierarchy type (*engineering product hierarchy*) is automatically set up for you.
-You can directly create the categories by going to **Engineering change management \> Setup \> Engineering product category details**.
+You can manually create the categories by going to **Engineering change management \> Setup \> Engineering product category details**.

 Each engineering product category establishes the default behavior of the engineering products that are created based on that category.
 After you've created an engineering product, you can't change its engineering product category.
 However, if you select the incorrect category, you can delete the product and then re-create it.